 From home spas to present-giving spread throughout the year.

 Lovely little gifts like vanilla-infused maple sugar, and beeswax candles.

 Top-Rated Gift Ideas

-A Kindle is an extremely popular gift for a loved one, and the rest of the selection below is a choice of very affordable and fun ideas for friends, colleagues or family - I particularly recommend the 'One Line a Day' memory book which I own and is perfect for busy people who would like to keep a regular diary.
+These affordable and fun present ideas could be for friends, colleagues or family - I particularly recommend the 'One Line a Day' memory book which I own and is perfect for busy people who would like to keep a regular diary.

 Fun Handmade Projects To Try

 Using photos that are meaningful to the recipient.